Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Discussion

-\textbf{\textit{Engaging Designers in the Development Process.}} If Metaphor-Fluid Design is to become a widely-adopted approach, conversation designers need to be actively involved in shaping its development.
+If Metaphor-Fluid Design is to become a widely-adopted approach, conversation designers need to be actively involved in shaping its development.
 At present, metaphor selection is often implicit, emerging from branding choices or designer intuition rather than structured methodologies \cite{Sadek_Calvo_Mougenot_2023}.
 A critical next step is engaging designers through participatory design workshops and the development of concrete heuristics.
 Future research must establish principles for guiding metaphor transitions and determine how metaphor adaptation should be communicated to users.
 Empirical investigation is required to ensure that metaphor-fluidity can be systematically integrated into CUI architectures while preserving ethical safeguards and maintaining user trust.

 Additionally, in the case of VUIs, \textit{voice itself} serves as a design element, not just a delivery mechanism \cite{Sutton_Foulkes_Kirk_Lawson_2019}.
 The characteristics of a voice—its tone, pitch, cadence, and modulation—carry their own metaphorical weight and significantly influence user expectations \cite{dubiel2024impact}.
 Future work must address how to systematically design voice-based metaphors, whether different metaphorical personas should be expressed through distinct voice characteristics, and how subtle variations in speech patterns shape metaphor perception.
 As synthetic voices become increasingly lifelike, these considerations will become even more critical, particularly as the boundary between human and artificial speech continues to blur.